6JoeB/Streaker/README.md

 ### Bugs

-- [x] 1 Add habit button not staying at bottom of screen when no habits showing
+- [x] 1: Add habit button not staying at bottom of screen when no habits showing
-- [x] 2 Add habit button text not centered
+- [x] 2: Add habit button text not centered
+- [ ] 3: Streak calculates total completed days should this include missed days of a week if aim is less than 7